tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 <p/>
 Neat!
 Do not need endless prints in you code any more!

-Finally, I hope fearless proc macro programming coming soon:)
+Finally, it is hoped fearless proc macro programming coming soon:)

 ## [Comments](https://www.reddit.com/r/rust/comments/kszyoa/engineering_rust_tips_1_proc_macro_debugging/)